lukaszcz/coqhammer/README.md

    or hint databases.
 At present, however, best results are achieved for statements "close to" first-order logic and lemmas from the standard library or similar.
-In comparison to `sauto`, the current main limitation of `hammer` is its poor effectiveness on non-first-order problems.
+In comparison to `sauto`, the current main limitation of `hammer` is its poor effectiveness on problems heavily dependent on non-first-order features of Coq's logic (e.g.~higher-order functions, boolean reflection or sophisticated uses of dependent types).

    See the [Hammer](#Hammer) section below.